The Honorable Sebastian Ridley-Thomas

 * * *

-It is our sincere hope that you take into account these problems and potential solutions when considering amendments to A.B.
-594. We applaud the Committee’s attention to this area and hope that these suggestions will further the shared goal of clear, modern, and commonsense campaign finance laws.
-Should you have any questions regarding these recommendations or any other campaign finance proposals, please do not hesitate to contact me at (703) 894-6835 or by e-mail at email@example.com.
+Thank you for considering this analysis of Assembly Bill 1494.
+Should you have any further questions regarding these issues or any other campaign finance proposals, please do not hesitate to contact the Center at (703) 894-6800 or by e-mail at either firstname.lastname@example.org or email@example.com.

 Director of External Relations